binaryage/dirac/docs/faq.md

 When you mention a macro namespace in a `:require-macros` of some `ns` form or reference some symbols from a macro namespace using `:refer` or `:refer-macros`, Dirac is able to understand this and offer such names in code completions.

-### What are the small colored boxes in code completion suggest boxes?
+### What is the meaning of colors in code completion suggest boxes?

 They should hint additional info about given suggestion.
 Let's look at some examples: